bcgov/SDPR_Case_Management_SuiteCRM/docker/suitecrm-image/README.md

 ## Current SuiteCRM version

-The SuiteCRM version used in this image is 8.6.1.
+The SuiteCRM version used in this image is the `8.6.1`.
 Check the release notes [here](https://docs.suitecrm.com/8.x/admin/releases/8.6/).

 # How to use this image